nadavwetzler/Stress-Inversion/README.md

 Run run_Stress_inv.m file and you should soon see the results

 Depending on the resolution of your screen, the lagend may overlap the bottom of subplot. you can shift it down

+#	Acknowledgements
+Dr Seth Busetti, Aramco Services, wrote the generic Matlab code for the stress-inversion.